alecrios/css-style-guide/README.md

 ### Double-quoted strings

-Using double-quoted strings matches the syntax used in HTML.
+Using double-quoted strings maintains consistency with the syntax used in HTML.

 ``` css
 /* Wrong */